david-antiteum/vcpkg-versions/README.md

 # vcpck-versions

-Utilities to work with selected version of ports files.
+Utilities to work with selected versions of port files.

 ## Importer